ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

 * The value of all channels specified by `ChannelFilterMask` at the time of the transition.
 * A bit mask that indicates if the corresponding channel value is valid. (channels not in `ChannelFilterMask` are always flagged invalid).

-For efficiency, multiple samples are gathered are sent as one *Bucket* to the host.
+For efficiency, multiple samples are gathered and sent as one *Bucket* to the host.
 To read samples from the stream:

 ```go